-Rather than increasing family tuition annually, we raise the tuition by 3 percent annually and do not raise it across the board to families.
+Rather than increasing family tuition annually, we raise the tuition by a decided percent annually and do not raise it across the board to families.
 We release our current year rates by March 1st (for the increase to be in effect Sept 1) and any family that enrolls after March 1 pays our new rate as of Sept 1 and any child that moves age groups (infant to toddler) after Sept 1, will pay the new rate.

 Example: Child moves from infant to toddler on Sept 5, they will pay the updated toddler rate.
 If they move from infant to toddler on August 30th, they pay the old toddler rate.
 Our rates are typically updated on our website as well as will be quoted in the move up letter your family receives for changing age groups.